-It may make sense to establish an excess coverage system for extreme cases of serious illness or chronic disease.
+It may make sense to establish an excess or reinsurance coverage system for extreme cases of serious illness or chronic disease.
 This excess coverage would protect insurers from extreme losses, and disincentive them from skimping on care for expensive patients.

 The competition between insurers will go a long way toward curbing healthcare costs, but what of goods and services that are not covered under the Basic Package?
 I have previously illustrated how tort reform, patent buyout auctions, occupational license reform, and regulatory streamlining, can accelerate innovation and reduce costs.
 But healthcare needs greater still market exposure.

 Between 1998 and 2001, the prices for Medical Care services in the US rose 132 percent, this is compared to a 66 percent rise in overall consumer prices over that same period.
 While there are many factors at play, among them appears to be that medical services are typically paid for by third parties and not the consumers themselves.

 We know this because we can look at medical services that are not paid by third parties.
 Of the 16 most popular cosmetic surgeries, the average price increase was just 31 percent in that same period, less than half of the overall increase in consumer prices.
 Some services even declined in cost.
 Take LASIK eye surgery, for example.
 Since the debut of LASIK in the 90s, the inflation-adjusted cost per eye has dropped from about $4000, to as little as $1000.